kohlschutter/junixsocket/src/site/markdown/quickstart.md

 ### Security

-Unix domain server sockets are created with read-write privileges for everybody on the sytem, just like TCP/IP sockets are accessible for local users.
+Unix domain server sockets are created with read-write privileges for everybody on the system, just like TCP/IP sockets are accessible for local users.

 If you want to restrict access to a particular user or group, simply create the socket in a directory that has proper access restrictions.